surveyjs/survey-pdf/docs/overview.md

 ## Licensing

-SurveyJS PDF Export is **not available for free commercial usage**.
+SurveyJS PDF Generator is **not available for free commercial usage**.
 If you want to integrate it into your application, you must purchase a [commercial license](/Licenses#SurveyCreator).